open-compensation-token-license/license-token-website/wikisrc/smart-contracts-for-open-source-licensing.md

 ## Real-World Applications

 - **GitHub** explored smart contracts for automated compliance in repository management.
+Learn more about GitHub's role in open source at [What is GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - **OpenChain Project** used blockchain to enhance open source compliance tracking.
 - **Code Attribution Marketplaces** utilize smart contracts for enforcing licensing terms and revenue sharing.